FunhouseAtelier/remix-v2-examples/07-database-integration/07-01-with-prisma/07-01-01-installing-prisma/07-07-01c-for-a-vercel-postgres-database/README.md

 - The `--name init` part of the database migration terminal command is used to give a descriptive name to the migration, much like you would name a git commit.
 Prisma tracks all migration operations in the `prisma/migrations` folder to make it clear what changes were made to the database each time.

-- The `npx prisma migrate` terminal command is followed by `dev` to indicate the name of the SQLite database file to migrate, and the command automatically generates a new Prisma client, which will be used as a database adapter in your app code, based on the schema defined in `prisma/schema.prisma`.
+- The `npm prisma migrate` terminal command is followed by `dev` to indicate the name of the SQLite database file to migrate, and the command automatically generates a new Prisma client, which will be used as a database adapter in your app code, based on the schema defined in `prisma/schema.prisma`.

 ## Expected Behavior